18 Things You Didn’t Know About Prince Harry

 He gives good hugs

 A warm and open person like his mom, Prince Harry also inherited her gift of good hugs.
 “She would just engulf you and squeeze you as tight as possible,” he said in Diana, Our Mother.
 Talking to ABC News, he revealed the same about himself.
 “Everyone needs a hug every now and then, and it so happens I’ve been told over and over again I’m very good at giving hugs,” he said.
 His hugging ability is also a trait he shares with Meghan.
 “I’m American—I hug,” she reportedly said after being chastised for embracing others too often.
 Here are the etiquette rules every member of the royal family must follow.

 It was love at first sight with Meghan

 Royal watchers were so happy that the prince, who had battled for so long with his own demons after losing his mother, finally seemed settled and happy when he married Meghan.
 But for Harry himself, he saw his future with Meghan as soon as they first set eyes on each other during a blind date in 2016.
-When asked “When did you know she was the one?” while meeting with photographers after their engagement announcement, Harry said, “the very first time we met.”
+When asked “When did you know she was the one?” while meeting with photographers after their engagement announcement, Harry replied, “The very first time we met.”
 Check out these rarely seen photos of the British royal family throughout the years.